guand/seng371-project2/README.md

 ![Node.js-pr](https://cloud.githubusercontent.com/assets/5192167/7262621/f9d411b8-e82f-11e4-8983-549144ddf437.png)
 <a name="Analysis">
 #### 4.2  Analysis
-Our hypothesis was that the user satisfaction increases, the number of issues will increase because high user satisfaction will promote discussion and recommendations.
+Our hypothesis was that the user satisfaction increases, the number of issues will increase because high user satisfaction will promote discussion and recommendations, and that the GitHub pull requests are correlated with sentiment analysis scores.

 <a name="AngularJS">
 ##### 4.2.1 AngularJS
 From 2011 to the beginning of 2014, the graph shows a steady increase in the number of GitHub issues.
 During the same period, the sentiment score scatterplot shows an increase in the number of data points as well as the sentiment scores, suggesting a correlation as suggested by our first hypothesis.
 However, from the beginning of 2015 to the present, the number of GitHub issues are sharply increasing whereas the sentimental scores are at a relatively constant level, albeit with few extremely negative comments.
 This phenomenon is likely explained by the development of AngularJS 3, and the increasing popularity of AngularJS.
 The pull request graph was deemed inconclusive because of the density of the scatterplots.